 As some experts interviewed for a report in CNN suggest, sleep training can actually begin quite early on in milder forms than the cry-it-out approach.
 If your baby has a safe crib or bassinet to sleep in, they can be put in when they are “drowsy but not yet asleep.”
 And this can be done as early as when a baby is two months old.
 For older infants of four to six months and up, employing sleep training techniques like graduated extinction can help instill this discipline.3

 A key factor that should determine whether this is the right time to sleep train is the age of your baby.
-Even those who believe crying it out doesn’t work on newborns are supportive of sleep training older infants that are over four months and under six months.

 Is Crying It Out For You?